michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/exercise-application/rhacm-resources/application.yaml
 ```

 Wait until the application is available.
 After the application is available, make sure that the policy you have deployed is compliant in the Governance dashboard.
-Make sure that the template worked by running the next command on the hub cluster.
+Make sure that the template worked by running the next command on the managed cluster.

 ```
-<hub> $ oc get configmap metrics-connection-string -o yaml -n mariadb-metrics
+<managed cluster> $ oc get configmap metrics-connection-string -o yaml -n mariadb-metrics
 apiVersion: v1
 data:
   connection_string: root:cmVkaGF0@(172.30.14.60:3306)/